semaphoreci/book-cicd-docker-kubernetes/chapters/05-tutorial.md

 ### 4.7.2 Making the Release

-The level of confidence in the release will be proportional to the amount of testing the code must have passed.
-Our pipeline already did some tests on the canary.

 In tandem with the deployment, we should have a dashboard to monitor errors, user incidents, and performance metrics to compare against the baseline.
 After some pre-determined amount of time, we would reach a go